Pranjal-op/Spring-resource/README.md

 List of properties in application.yml file https://docs.spring.io/spring-boot/appendix/application-properties/index.html?utm_source=chatgpt.com#appendix.application-properties.data

-if you want to know about property in auto configure go to
+If you want to know about property mapping from application.yml to Spring bean, ask a question to gpt below with the property name

+class holds the configuration values from your application.properties or application.yml for the prefix <spring.datasource.*>:

 # Jakarta resource